Logo XpertSource

 home iconBlogBuying a property

-What is the purpose of the declaration by the seller?
+What is the purpose of the seller’s declaration?

 Facebook iconInstagram iconlinkedIn icon

-The Declarations by the seller of the immovable, more commonly known as the "Declarations by the seller", is a form of great importance to both the seller and the buyer of a property.
+The Declaration by the seller of the immovable, commonly referred to as the seller’s declaration, is a key document for both the seller and the buyer during a real estate transaction.

-The primary purpose of this document is to protect both parties involved in the exchange of a property.
-In other words, it protects both the seller who fills it out and the buyer who consults it.
+The main goal of this document is to protect both parties involved in the transaction: the seller, who provides the information, and the buyer, who reviews it.

 Woman at the phone

-By stating, in good faith, the elements that may affect the condition and value of the property, the seller reduces the risk of being held liable if hidden defects are discovered.
-While not a complete guarantee against recourse, the seller's declaration remains a valuable protection.
+By disclosing, to the best of their knowledge, any information that could affect the condition or value of the home, the seller reduces the risk of being held responsible if hidden defects are later discovered.
+Although it does not offer absolute protection against legal claims, this declaration remains an important protective tool.

-Is it enough to guarantee the condition of the property?
+Is the seller's declaration enough to guarantee the condition of the property?

 seller recording his declarations in writing

-What information is included in the Declarations by the seller?
+What information is included in the seller's declaration?

-The seller, in conjunction with their real estate agent, must ensure that each section of the form is completed.
-If necessary, checks can be made (land registry, previous inspection reports, etc.) to ensure that all the information contained in the document is accurate and to avoid the risk of being held responsible for a false declaration.
+The seller, with the help of their real estate broker, must ensure that each section of the form is properly completed.
+If needed, certain verifications, such as consulting the land register or past inspection reports, may be required to ensure the accuracy of the information and to avoid the consequences of a false declaration.

-• Condition of roof, plumbing, heating and electrical systems;
+• The condition of the roof, plumbing, heating system, and electrical system

-• Property problems (water damage, soil contamination, structural problems, etc.);
+• Known issues related to the property (water damage, contamination, structural problems, etc.)

-Once completed and signed, the document is attached to the offer to purchase and given to the mortgage lender so that the latter can make an informed decision on the terms and conditions of the loan granted to the buyer.
+Once the form is completed and signed, it is attached to the offer to purchase and submitted to the mortgage lender, who will use it to determine the terms of the loan granted to the buyer.

 Inside of a home